Sequential Solution Concepts in Cooperative Games with Generalized Characteristic Functions: Introduction

-The idea of generalized characteristic functions defined over ordered subsets was first proposed by \citet{NOWAK1994150} and subsequently extended by \citet{sanchez1997values,sanchez1999coalitionalgeneralized,bergantinos2001weightedGeneralized}.
-While these functions define worth in a sequence-dependent manner, the associated solution concepts remain sequence-independent.
-In particular, \citet{NOWAK1994150} extended Shapley-like properties, such as \emph{additivity}, \emph{null player}, and \emph{efficiency}, to temporal cooperative games (TCGs) and proposed a solution concept that uniquely satisfies them.
-These results are closely related to some of ours, which we obtained independently before becoming aware of their work.
-Our focus, however, is on identifying and characterizing properties that are desirable in TCGs and demonstrating their conflict with Shapley-inspired properties, even within restricted settings such as convex and simple games.
-Furthermore, we establish connections between sequence-dependent and sequence-independent solution concepts, leading to two unique solutions: \MargSol{} and \ExtSh{}.
-Finally, \citet{sanchez1997values} proposed a weaker version of the null-player property than ours (for details, see \Cref{sec:shapley-prop}) and required the introduction of symmetry to obtain a unique solution that satisfies all four properties, which we do not.
-So, even though this literature is closest to our work, there remain significant differences in both modeling choices and results.
+The notion of generalized characteristic functions defined on ordered subsets was first introduced by \citet{NOWAK1994150} and subsequently extended by \citet{sanchez1997values,sanchez1999coalitionalgeneralized,bergantinos2001weightedGeneralized}.
+Although these functions allow coalition worth to depend on order, the resulting solution concepts are sequence-independent.
+We refer to these as the NR and SB values, respectively.
+In particular, \citet{NOWAK1994150} extended Shapley-style axioms—such as \emph{additivity}, the \emph{null-player} condition, and \emph{efficiency}—to temporal cooperative games (TCGs) and proposed a solution concept that uniquely satisfies them. \citet{sanchez1997values} introduced a weaker version of the null-player property than the one we consider (see \Cref{sec:shapley-prop} for details) and required the additional assumption of symmetry to obtain a unique solution satisfying all four properties, which we do not impose.

+In subsequent work on generalized characteristic functions, \citet{yuan2013consistency} characterize the SB value as the outcome of a bargaining game, while \citet{feng2013matrix} provide a characterization based on three properties, namely \emph{continuity}, \emph{associated consistency}, and the \emph{inessential game} property. \citet{van2014ordermonotonic} introduce the order monotonicity axiom and characterize a class of solutions that includes the SB and NR values as extreme cases. \citet{zou2020extended} and \citet{Li2024restricted} study settings with restrictions on the order of agent arrivals and characterize solutions for these constrained generalized games.
+Finally, \citet{michalak2014implementation} implement generalized games as perfect-information games that admit the NR and SB values as subgame-perfect Nash equilibria.

+The fundamental distinction between these works and ours lies in our focus on order-sensitive solution concepts.
+This perspective leads to two key departures: (1)~the axioms of interest differ and are motivated by settings in which order-sensitive solutions are natural, and (2)~the required properties are more stringent in the Shapley framework, as they must hold for every sequence $\pi$.
+Consequently, our main results are also different: (1)~a characterization of order-sensitive axioms tailored to TCGs~(\Cref{thm:properties_iff_seqsh}), (2)~a characterization of Shapley-like yet order-sensitive axioms for TCGs~(\Cref{Thm:MargSol_unique}), and (3)~a demonstration of the disjointness of these two classes~(\Cref{sec:bestofboth}).